Persuasive Games designs, builds, and distributes videogames for persuasion, instruction, and activism

-I do the vast majority of my professional game development at Persuasive Games.
-I co-founded the studio in 2003 with Gerard LaFond, former GM of Citysearch.com and a colleague I worked with during "bubble 1.0," as we now call it.
+I do professional game development and game design consulting at Persuasive Games.
+I co-founded the studio in 2003 with Gerard LaFond.

 Persuasive Games created the first official US Presidential Election game for Howard Dean in 2003.
-Since then, we've created games for political campaigns, advertisers, educators, and corporations, but we're now primarily focused on original work.
+Since then, we’ve created games for political campaigns, advertisers, educators, and corporations, as well as our own original work.

-Some of our better known games include Disaffected!, a satire of the Kinko's copy store, Airport Security, the first in our "Arcade Wire" series of newsgames published on Shockwave.com, and more recently our groundbreaking editorial game publishing relationship with The New York Times.
+Some of the studio’s better known games include Disaffected!, a satire of the Kinko’s copy store, Airport Security, one of our “Arcade Wire” series of newsgames published on Shockwave.com, our groundbreaking editorial game publishing relationship with The New York Times, and more.
+Some screenshots of our games appear below.

-Visit the studio website to see all the games and learn more about the company.
+Persuasive Games is available for design consulting and game development.
+You can visit the studio website to see all the games and learn more about the company, or contact me directly for more information.